Report on Charlottesville rally faults police over planning, failure to protect public

 Charlottesville officials failed to prepare adequately for the August event, the report said, by not providing specialized training for police on the ground.
 Some officers, Heaphy said, didn't even know how to use the riot gear that they'd been issued that day in case the rally became violent.

-Charlottesville also should have consulted with other cities and communities where similar gatherings had occurred and taken their advice, Heaphy said.
+Charlottesville should have consulted with other cities and communities where similar gatherings had occurred and taken their advice, Heaphy said.

 "Some of those cities actually reached out," he said, pointing to Portland, Oregon, where right-wing protesters and left-wing demonstrators clashed in June.